 How Does This Apply to CBD Bath Products?

 The key with most CBD products is prolonged use.
-For products used topically, that means it needs consistent contact with the skin and time to “sink in”, so to speak.
+For products used topically, like CBD bath products, that means it needs consistent contact with the skin and time to “sink in”, so to speak.

-For creams, salves and balms, this is easily achieved.
-The product is rubbed or massaged into the skin and stays there without being washed off.
+For CBD bath products such as creams, salves and balms, this is easily achieved.
+The CBD products are rubbed or massaged into the skin and the CBD stays there without being washed off.
 It’s absorbed into the first few layers of the skin, and from there it goes to work.

-With other products, such as body washes and shampoos, you typically don’t get that prolonged contact.
-Most individuals have their shampoo on their scalp very short amounts of time, only to quickly wash it out.
+You typically don’t get that prolonged contact with other CBD bath products, such as body washes and shampoos.
+Most individuals have their shampoo on their scalp for very short amounts of time, only to quickly wash it out.
 With body washes, the time frame is generally the same.

-If you’re using a CBD shampoo and immediately washing it out, you may be washing money down the drain.
+If you’re using CBD bath products like shampoo, and immediately wash it out, you may be washing money down the drain.
 Instead, try leaving it on your scalp for at least 5 minutes to let the CBD have a chance to absorb into the skin.

 What about Bath Bombs and Bath Salts?

-CBD bath bombs and bath salts are probably even more popular than CBD shampoos and body washes.
+CBD bath bombs and bath salts are probably even more popular than other CBD bath products like shampoos and body washes.
 But is it the CBD in the bath bomb actually working?
 Or is it just the hot, relaxing bath?
 It’s difficult to tell without any actual research studies.

 Generally, feedback on bath bombs and bath salts has been positive.
 Often, the pricing for a CBD bath bomb isn’t that far off from “indie” bath bomb brands sans CBD.
 So if you’re already into bath bombs, we say give it a shot.
 There are just a few things to be aware of before you do.

 CBD is not water soluble, it’s fat soluble.
 Dropping CBD itself into a tub of water won’t do you much good, as the CBD won’t dissolve.
 You need emulsifiers or other ingredients to help out.
-Double-check the ingredients of your bath bombs or bath salts and make sure they contain these things.
+Double-check the ingredients of your CBD bath products, bath bombs or bath salts, and make sure they contain these things.
 If they don’t, you’re not totally out of luck.

 You may notice a lot of bath bombs create a sheen of oil on the surface of the water.
 Make sure to scoop up over the surface of the water continuously to try to transfer the oil to your skin.
 Otherwise, you’ll just be sitting in a tub of water with the CBD collecting on the surface doing no good.
 If your skin is oily after the bath, dont wash it off.
 Instead, leave it and rub it into your skin.